shengqh/TIGER/README.md

 # Introduction

 Recent advances in high-throughput small RNA (sRNA) sequencing and the ever expanding transcriptome have opened incredible opportunities to better understand sRNA gene regulation and the biological roles of extracellular sRNAs.
 Although the field of extracellular RNA is rapidly emerging, there is a great need for better informatics tools to analyze sRNA sequencing (sRNAseq) datasets.
 Extracellular small RNAs (sRNA) are transported in circulation by lipoproteins, namely low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
 These sRNAs include microRNAs (miRNA), tRNA-derived sRNAs (tDR), sRNAs-derived from small nuclear RNAs (sndRNA), sRNAs-derived ribosomal RNAs (rDR) and many other classes.
 To fully characterize lipoprotein sRNA transport and define their link to hepatic and biliary sRNA signatures, high-throughput sRNAseq was used to profile the entire sRNA transcriptome of in apolipoprotein B-containing lipoproteins (apoB), HDL, bile, and liver.
 To analyze these large lipoprotein datasets, improvements to existing data analysis pipelines were required.
-To address these analysis issues, we developed a novel sRNAseq data analysis pipeline optimized for extracellular sRNA entitled, â€œTools for Intensive Genome alignment of Extracellular small RNA (TIGER).â€� This pipeline has several advantages over existing data analysis pipelines, including microRNA variant analyses, non-host genome alignments for microbiome and soil bacteria, data visualization packages and quantitative tools for tRNA-derived sRNAs (tDR), and optimization for lipoprotein extracellular sRNAs.
+To address these analysis issues, we developed a novel sRNAseq data analysis pipeline optimized for extracellular sRNA entitled, "Tools for Intensive Genome alignment of Extracellular small RNA (TIGER)".
+This pipeline has several advantages over existing data analysis pipelines, including microRNA variant analyses, non-host genome alignments for microbiome and soil bacteria, data visualization packages and quantitative tools for tRNA-derived sRNAs (tDR), and optimization for lipoprotein extracellular sRNAs.
 Using TIGER, we were able to make critical discoveries in lipoprotein and biliary sRNA changes that would not be quantified by existing pipelines.

 <a name="Prerequisites"/>